Memoirs of the Abyss: Liquid Ground

-In extension of and addition to the exhibition and research project Memoirs of the Abyss: Three Ecologies and More, curator Malou Solfjeld and SixtyEight Art Institute will host an ambitious one-day exhibition in which performances, film screenings, conversations, and dinner and drinks all reflect on historical, contemporary and future mechanisms in the relation of human beings to the earth’s resources.
-The event will take place on 27 November 2021, in Koncertkirken on Blågårds Plads, Copenhagen N.
+In extension of and addition to the exhibition and research project Memoirs of the Abyss: Three Ecologies and More, curator Malou Solfjeld and SixtyEight Art Institute hosted an ambitious one-day exhibition in which performances, film screenings, conversations, and dinner and drinks all reflected on historical, contemporary and future mechanisms in the relation of human beings to the earth’s resources.
+The event took place on 27 November 2021, in Koncertkirken on Blågårds Plads, Copenhagen.

 Screenings and Artist Talks:

 Enar de Dios Rodriguez: Liquid Ground

 Mette Riise: The Less Unsustainable Talkshow

 Signe Vad: Placenta Rugs and Death to the Death Star